How to identify an Authentic Montessori environment?

 2) Montessori Credentialed Directresses

-There are professional training courses ranging from 6 to 12 months for training adults to become Montessori Guides or Directresses.
-The role of the adult is to guide individual children towards purposeful activity based upon her observations of each child’s readiness, pace and interests.
-It is crucial for an adult working with children in Montessori Environments to have undergone the rigorous Montessori Training from a reputed training institute which upholds authentic Montessori standards themselves.
-They must understand the purpose of the materials, their presentations and the child's psychology and developmental needs to effectively guide children in Montessori Environments.
-If untrained adults or adults with questionable training are working with children in the environment, the child is at a loss and the institution is doing injustice to the child and the parents.
+Professional training courses ranging in durations from 6 to 12 months are available for adults seeking to become Montessori Guides or Directresses.
+The primary role of the adult is to guide each child toward purposeful activity based on individual observations of readiness, pace, and interests.
+It is essential for adults working in Montessori environments to have undergone rigorous training from a reputable institute that upholds authentic Montessori standards.
+They must possess a deep understanding of the purpose of materials, their presentations, child psychology and developmental needs to effectively guide children in Montessori settings.
+When untrained or inadequately trained adults are responsible for children in such environments, it not only disadvantages the child but also does a disservice to both the child and the parents.

 3) Mixed Age Grouping